jtmullen/cancelledbynetflix/README.md

 netflix-url: https://www.netflix.com/title/80198208  # Link to the Show On Netflix
 source-name: Wikipedia  # Source that verifies the cancellation
 source-url: https://en.wikipedia.org/wiki/Gentefied  # Link to Source
+img: folder/img.png # Image Link - relative to assets/img
 ---
 ```

+Notes:
+- `Sources`: I tend to default to Wikipedia unless the wiki page doesn't list the info needed about cancellation or there is something else notable (such as a quote) to source from somewhere else.
+- `Seasons/Episodes`: This should be at the time of cancellation, for some shows that get picked up elsewhere this won't be the shows total seasons/episodes.
+- `Images`: Please see the pinned issue

 ## Build Locally